Rukshani/deeplearningschool/_posts/2018-01-01-alphazero-explained.md

 ![alphago_arch.png]({{site.baseurl}}/media/alphago_arch.png)

 {:.image-caption}
 The architecture of AlphaZero as applied to Go.
-Note that the network layout, especially the input layers, must be game specific, so chess, for example, would use a different DCNN architecture.
+Note that the network layout, especially the input layers, must be game specific, so chess (for example) would require a different DCNN architecture.

+So why has AlphaZero been so ridiculously successful in so many different domains, given that